jrtaveras/KillMaintenance/README.md

 # CRUD Crusher
-CRUDCrusher are a set of CodeSmith templates (https://www.codesmithtools.com/)  for fast development, generating Model,Interface,Presenter and the user interface of the user control from the table structures in the database.
+CRUD Crusher are a set of CodeSmith templates (https://www.codesmithtools.com/)  for fast development, generating Model,Interface,Presenter and the user interface of the user control from the table structures in the database.

 ## Some of the dependencies it has: